 Commercial Vehicles and VAT

-The same principle about reclaiming VAT applies to commercial vehicles, such as vans and pickup trucks.
+The same principle about reclaiming VAT applies to commercial vehicles, such as vans, lorries and pickup trucks.
 That is to say, a VAT-registered individual or company buying one of these vehicles new purely for business use can reclaim the VAT.
+This includes vans with rear seats, known as combi vans, and car-derived vans, as well as motorhomes, as long as they're only used for business.

 Only if and when the vehicle passes on to an individual or business that is not VAT-registered does the commercial vehicle cease to be VAT Qualifying.